Key Japanese ruling party official Kono hopes for March easing of border curbs | Politics

 Key Japanese ruling party official Kono hopes for March easing of border curbs

-"Let's hope that quarantine will be lifted on March 1," said Kono, who was drafted in last year to run the vaccine programme but now heads public relations for Kishida's ruling Liberal Democratic Party.
-"It may not be, it may not happen that way, but it is important to be ready," added Kono, who has taken to social media to criticise the policy, which lets in citizens and foreign permanent residents, but very few others.
+"Let's hope that quarantine will be lifted on March 1," Kono, who was drafted in last year to run the vaccine programme but now heads public relations for Kishida's ruling Liberal Democratic Party, told Reuters.
+"It may not be, it may not happen that way, but it is important to be ready," said Kono, who has taken to social media to criticise the policy, which lets in citizens and foreign permanent residents, but very few others.

 - Country: